COVID-19: Warning of “deadly consequences” of vaccine inequality, IFRC launches plan to help vaccinate 500 million people - World

 “Our plan is about making sure that those vaccines make it out of capitals and into the arms of vulnerable, at-risk and isolated individuals and communities.”

-The IFRC's vaccination plan -- which is part of its overall COVID-19 response effort -- is available for download here.
+The IFRC’s vaccination plan – which is part of its overall COVID-19 response effort – is available on the IFRC website.